stonepros/stone/doc/install/mirrors.rst

 =============
- Ceph Mirrors
+ Stone Mirrors
 =============

-For improved user experience multiple mirrors for Ceph are available around the world.
+For improved user experience multiple mirrors for Stone are available around the world.

-These mirrors are kindly sponsored by various companies who want to support the Ceph project.
+These mirrors are kindly sponsored by various companies who want to support the Stone project.

 Locations